klamma/ar-for-eu-book/_chapters/chapters/3Dscanning-animation.md

 **Step 6.10:** Import other objects or simply create a flat surface for your character by selecting in the main menu GameObject > 3D object > Cube and modifying the parameters.

 **Step 6.11:** Creating an Animator Controller.
-An animator controller allows you to arrange and maintain one or multiple animations of your character.
+An `Animator Controller` allows you to arrange and maintain one or multiple animations of your character.
 It is necessary to play character animations in Unity 3D.
 Click the Right Mouse Button in the Project view and select Create > Animator Controller.
 A new Animator Controller should appear in the Assets.

 <figure>
     <img src="{{pathToRoot}}/assets/figures/3dscanning-animation/Code_Reality_AR-Foundations_3D-scanning_Unity3D_08.PNG" style="align:left; width: 60%; height: 60%; border: 15px solid;